Salome (Stuck): Description

 In both paintings a dark-skinned servant is standing on the left behind the dancer.
 This figure watches Salome with his head slightly bowed and his eyes fixed.
 He presents her the severed head of John the Baptist on a golden platter, which is surrounded by a radiant blue halo.
 This makes it stand out in the painting.

 The background consists of a black starry sky with shimmering gold, red and white stars.
 In the full portrait, the lower area is occupied by a light-colored balustrade, behind which several houses with red-lit windows can be seen, and at the very bottom by the light-colored floor.
 These elements put the scene in a spatial perspective.
 On the left edge of the painting another person is shown in front of the parapet.
 This red-clad person is Herod Antipas, who carefully watches the dancer.
 Other differences in the images relate to the details of the jewelry and the depiction of the servant.

 The frames are also essential elements of the paintings and were both designed by Stuck.
 The full portrait is completely surrounded by a very wide, golden frame made up of four frames.
 Columns tapering upwards are depicted on the two side parts, the capitals of which form the upper frame element with the depiction of frieze and gable.
 Below the picture is the name "SALOME" in an area modeled on an identification plate, as well as square ornaments with a circle on each side.
 The three-quarter portrait is framed with a narrow golden border and has broader frame elements on the sides, through which the actually rectangular picture forms a square area together with the frame.
 Columns made of bundles of papyrus are depicted on the side, ending at the top with capitals where the heads of Medusas rest.

 Critical analysis

 Stuck used photographs as templates for these paintings.
 He had model posed in the role of Salome, while he himself took on the role of the servant.
 Stuck already had used photographs for earlier paintings.
-He already had posed for the photographer, probably usually his wife Mary, for the painting Kampf ums Weib (1905) as one of the wrestlers, and for Dissonanz (1910), in the role of Pan.
+He already had posed for the photographer, probably with his wife Mary, for the painting Kampf ums Weib (1905) as one of the wrestlers, and for Dissonanz (1910), in the role of Pan.

 According to the art critic Hans Hofstätter, "the femme fatale, and especially Salome was the social symbol of the turn of the century and thus the double of the artist, who also knows that he prostitutes himself and reveals his most sacred feelings and secrets cheaply".
 By posing himself as a model for the figure of the servant, Stuck himself becomes a voyeur in his own painting.